Tuesday, October 28, 2008

 Kazapalooza

+We had such a great time in Chicago this past weekend at Kazapalooza 2008.
 We finally got to meet in person some of the many families that we have become familiar with via their blogs about their adoption process in Kazakhstan and current lives back home.

 I hardly make the time to continue our blog but thought for this occasion I must post some photos of our new friends.
 There were so many people to talk to we hardly got around to everyone but we all shared some special moments and a lot of love and fun.